 One hike that I have been really wanting to do since I first heard about it the last time I was in Vancouver two years ago is the Garibaldi Lake hike in Garibaldi Provincial Park.

-Garibaldi Lake is a brilliant blue lake, backed by snowcapped mountains.
+Garibaldi Lake is a brilliant blue lake, backed by snow-capped mountains.
 The alpine air is fresh and thick evergreen forest surrounds the trail.
-A few of my favourite things in one long hike.
+A few of my favorite things in one long hike.
 I needed to do the Garibaldi Lake hike!

 Technically not in the city limits but an easy day trip from Vancouver, Garibaldi Lake can be reached by a trail north of Squamish, almost two hours drive from Vancouver.

 There is no public transport to reach the start of the Garibaldi Lake trail so luckily my friend Jasmine and a couple of her fellow nursing friends were keen to do it also and we drove up there on a sunny (and hot!)
 Friday in July.

 The drive up there was a gorgeous journey in itself as we passed the North Shore mountains then joined the Sea to Sky Highway – one of the most beautiful drives in the world.